jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 $ bold(X) = bold(X)[ ("Position"); space ("Partial point loads" = F_(a,i,j))] $ <eq_85>

 For each partial point load, a corresponding three-dimensional position vector is specified.
-To reiterate, the clustering method kmeans++ can work with even higher dimensions without hitting hardware limitations or needing to change the implementation.
+To reiterate, the clustering method k-means++ can work with even higher dimensions without hitting hardware limitations or needing to change the implementation.
 APAME is able to provide lift coefficients that are valid for span strips and can be seen resulting entities.
 Within a strip, the lift coefficient is integrated over the chord.
 This behavior is shown in @eq_86, the lift coefficient which is represenatrive for a span strip $i$ is denoted as $C_("lc",i)$ and is obtained through the integration of the lift coefficient $C_L$ over the boundaries leading edge le and  trailing edge te.